mashish584/mashish584/README.md

 ### Hi dev 👋

-- 🔭 I’m currently working on graphql & prisma
+- 🔭 Working on graphql & prisma
-- 🌱 I’m currently learning system designs
+- 🌱 Learning system designs
 - 💬 Open to talk about anything related to JS

 <!--